 About This Drug

-Asparaginase is a drug used to treat cancer.
-It is given in the vein (IV) or as a shot in a muscle (IM).
+Asparaginase is used to treat cancer.
+It is given in the vein (IV) or as an injection in a muscle (IM).

 Possible Side Effects

 - Diarrhea (loose bowel movements)

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.